-4.41-PHYSICAL EXAMINATIONS OR SCREENINGS
+4.41 PHYSICAL EXAMINATIONS OR SCREENINGS

 The district conducts routine health screenings such as hearing, vision, and scoliosis due to the importance these health factors play in the ability of a student to succeed in school.
 The intent of the exams or screenings is to detect defects in hearing, vision, or other elements of health that would adversely affect the student's ability to achieve to his/her full potential.
 The rights provided to parents under this policy transfer to the student when he/she turns eighteen (18) years old.
 Except in instances where a student is suspected of having a contagious or infectious disease, parents shall have the right to opt their student out of the exams or screenings by using form 4.41F or by providing certification from a physician that he/she has recently examined the student.
+For objections to physical examinations or screenings, see the school nurse for form 4.41F - Objection to Physical Examinations or Screenings.